 Credit risk: The risk that the Plan will lose money because of the default of the security of the issuer or investment counterparty.
-The Plan's investment policy states the minimum allowable credit quality for any contract is A- and the minimum credit quality for the fund is AA-.
+The Plan's investment policy, as it relates to the Stable Income Fund, states the minimum allowable credit quality for any contract is A- and the minimum credit quality for the fund is AA-.
 The average credit quality rating is calculated using the lowest of all available ratings including, but not limited to, S&P, Moody's and Fitch.
-The Plan's investments in the City of Phoenix Stable Income Fund had an average credit quality rating of AA- as of December 31, 2023, and AA as of December 31, 2022.
+The investments in the Plan's Stable Income Fund had an average credit quality rating of AA- as of December 31, 2024 and 2023.
+The applicable variable earnings investments, which consist of mutual funds with investments in bonds, are unrated.

-Concentration of credit risk: The risk of loss attributed to the magnitude of the Plan's investment in a single issuer.
-The Plan's investments are managed by several fund managers.
-The concentrations of investments are determined by the participants' election to invest in the available investment options as selected by the Board.
-The investments that exceed 5% are identified on page 9.
+Concentration of credit risk: The Plan is required to disclose investments in any one issuer that represent 5% or more of the total investments.
+However, investments in mutual funds, external investment pools and other pooled investments are excluded from this requirement.
+The concentrations of Plan's investments are determined by the participants' election to invest in the available investment options as selected by the Board.